Faculty & Staff

-Professor of History and Women's Studies and Chair, Women's Studies Program
+Professor of History and Women's and Gender Studies

 B.A., University of California, Davis; M.A., George Washington University; Ph.D., Temple University

-Julie K. Berebitsky, Professor of History and Director of the Women’s Studies Program, earned her B.A. at the University of California, Davis, her M.A. in Women's Studies at George Washington University and her Ph.D. in History at Temple University.
+Julie K. Berebitsky, Professor of History and Women’s and Gender Studies , earned her B.A. at the University of California, Davis, her M.A. in Women's Studies at George Washington University and her Ph.D. in History at Temple University.
 She offers courses in United States history, specializing in women's history.
+Professor Berebitsky is also on the Editorial Board of the Journal of Social History.

 Professor Berebitsky can be reached at (931) 598-1725 or via email at email@example.com.